-- Heavy lifting
+- heavy lifting

-When the urge to urinate comes the person has a very short time before the urine is released regardless of what they try to do.
+When the urge to urinate comes, the person has a very short time before the urine is released, regardless of what they try to do.

-- A sudden change in position
+- a sudden change in position

-- The sound of running water (for some people)
+- the sound of running water

 Bladder muscles can activate involuntarily because of damage to the nerves of the bladder, the nervous system, or to the muscles themselves.